alexcarron/rock-estore/docs/DesignDoc.md

 ![Cart Model UML Class Diagram](cart-uml-class-diagram.png)

-> _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

 ## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing._

 ### Acceptance Testing
-> _**[Sprint 2 & 4]** Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._
 For Sprint 1 there were 7 user stories, all of which had all of their acceptance criteria pass.